manassaloi/manassaloi.github.io/_posts/2021-04-12-corporate-shenanigans.markdown

 As a startup scales and matures, a lot of builders get replaced by seasoned politicians who know that optics matter over everything else and they optimise for visibility and perception management vs what is good for the company.
 I shared it with friends who work at FANG and we spent a lot of time discussing the implications and what it means for our own career as people who actually want to get shit done than play "the corporate game".

-We don't have an answer yet.
+We don't have an answer.
+Yet.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)